What Humans Can Actually Eat | Part II

 The microbiome also affects nutrient extraction beyond energy.
 Certain bacteria synthesize B vitamins.
 Others influence iron absorption, oxalate metabolism, and conversion of plant compounds into bioactive forms.

-In other words, two people eating identical diets may have dramatically different nutrient status depending on their microbial ecosystems.
+Two people eating identical diets may have dramatically different nutrient status depending on their microbial ecosystems.

 This variability is why dietary experiments require patience and why the self-verification loop matters.

-The constraints narrow the possibility space (you still can’t exceed the protein ceiling, you still need essential fats and amino acids), but within that space, your microbiome helps determine what works for you specifically.
+The constraints narrow the possibility space.
+You still can’t exceed the protein ceiling.
+You still need essential fats and amino acids.
+But within that space, your microbiome helps determine what works for you specifically.

 The Self-Verification Loop